irarainey/vscode-applicationregistrations/README.md

     * This controls how many applications to show in the list.
 When **Use Eventual Consistency** is enabled applications will be ordered by display name by the Graph API.
 If it is not enabled then applications are ordered client-side from the total list defined in **Maximum Query Apps**.
 Default value is `40`.
 * **Application List View**
     * Selects the type of applications to show in the list view between Owned, All, and Deleted applications.
 Default value is `Owned Applications`.
+* **Create Service Principal With Application**
+    * Creates a service principal for the application when creating a new application registration.
+Default value is `true`.
 * **Use Eventual Consistency**
     * When selected the `ConsistencyLevel: eventual` header is added to Graph API calls.
 This opens up the opportunity for advanced query functionality such as server-side ordering and filtering.
 However enabling this setting results in applications and properties only being shown in the list when all copies have been updated.
 This can lead to a delay in recent changes being shown.
 If you are working with a large number of applications (more than 200) it is recommended to enable this.
 Default value is `true`.
 * **Show Application Count Warning**